dangmarm/stringtemplate-lang/README.md

 - Syntax highlight
 - Templates folding
 - Shortcut to comment code
-- Indent decorator to if ... endif code
+- Indent decorator to if ... endif code (does not modify the source code)

 ## Preview
 Plain stg | Formatted stg